 On August 23, 2020, the U.S. District Court for the Western District of Pennsylvania issued an order staying the federal action until the Pennsylvania state courts resolve certain state law issues (which were raised in the state courts by some of the same parties to the federal action).
-The federal court did so because it concluded that most of Plaintiffs’ federal constitutional claims turn on interpretations of new Pennsylvania election provisions, which have not yet been interpreted by Pennsylvania courts.
+The federal court did so because it concluded that most of Plaintiffs’ federal constitutional claims turn on interpretations of Pennsylvania election law.

 On August 28, 2020, Plaintiffs filed a motion to modify the stay order and seek limited preliminary injunctive relief.
 PennFuture and Sierra Club opposed Plaintiffs’ requests on September 2, 2020.
 On September 8, 2020, the court denied Plaintiffs’ motion because Plaintiffs failed to show irreparable harm.